rfp2212-SDC1-honeyDijon/Atelier-QA/README.md

 # Atelier Product Q&A API Service
 Redesign and optimization of a backend system for an e-commerce web application.
+Responsible for the Product Q&A microservice.

 ## Tech Stack <br>
 <div align='left'>